Multivariate Counterfactual Systems And Causal Graphical Models: Identification In Hidden Variable Causal Models

 There are SWIGs ${\cal G}(V(a))$ for which, for some variable $V_k(a)$ we are not able to apply Proposition \ref{prop:split}, but where it may be applied to a SWIG ${\cal G}(Y(a))$, where $Y(a)$ is an ancestral subset of $V(a)$ in ${\cal G}(V(a))$.
 Here a set $Y$ of vertices in a (SWIG) ADMG ${\cal G}^*$ is said to be \emph{ancestral} if $V_i \in Y$ implies $\an_i^{{\cal G}^*} \subseteq Y$.

 Marginal distributions $p(Y(a))$ obtained from $p(V(a))$ that correspond to ancestral sets in ${\cal G}(V(a))$ have the nice property that a latent projection ${\cal G}(Y(a))$ is always equal to an induced subgraph $({\cal G}(V(a)))_{Y(a)}$ of a SWIG ${\cal G}(V(a))$, with ${\cal G}(Y(a))$ having strictly fewer vertices and edges than ${\cal G}(V(a))$ if $Y(a) \subset V(a)$.
-For example, given the SWIG in Figure \ref{fig:triangle} (b), the latent projection onto the ancestral subset $A$, $M(a)$ and $a$ yields the SWIG shown in Figure \ref{fig:triangle} (e).
+For example, given the SWIG in Figure \ref{fig:triangle} (e), the latent projection onto the ancestral subset $A$, $M(a)$ and $a$ yields the SWIG shown in Figure \ref{fig:triangle} (f).
 We describe the precise way in which splitting and ancestral margin operations are used to obtain identification below.

-Specifically, complete non-parametric identification for intervention distributions associated with the FFRCISTG model via a district factorization in the appropriate SWIG, the identified splitting operation described in the previous section, and marginalization that obtains marginal distributions corresponding to ancestral sets of vertices in SWIGs.
+Specifically, complete non-parametric identification for intervention distributions associated with the FFRCISTG model may be obtained from: (i) the district factorization in the appropriate SWIG, (ii) the identified splitting operation described in the previous section, and (iii) marginalization steps that lead to marginal distributions corresponding to ancestral sets of vertices in SWIGs.
 All of these steps may be justified via the po-calculus.

 For any (possibly intersecting) subsets ${Y},{A}$ of ${V}$ in a latent projection $\G({V})$ representing a causal DAG $\G({V}\cup{H})$, define ${Y}^*(a)$ to be the random ancestors of $Y(a)$ in $\G({V}(a))$.
 Clearly, if $p(Y^*(a))$ is identified, then we may recover $p(Y(a))$ since: